A Girls Guide to Cars

 But it doesn’t have to be like that.
 First, prepare yourself and your friend to learn to drive a stick–preparation is always the key, right?

-Then, understanding the basics and a clear path forward, your friend is just a few minutes away from being a manual transmission driver.
+Then, after understanding the basics and a clear path forward, your friend is just a few minutes away from being a manual transmission driver.

 First, read our 9 steps for preparing to learn to drive a stick shift.